AMWA-TV/info-004/README.md

 The examples in this Implementation Guide add records to a BIND9 DNS server such that the server responds to standardized queries with information that indicates:

-- that the DNS server provides Service Discovery
+- that the DNS server provides Service Discovery,
 - where the NMOS RDS may be found on the network.